AndyDentFree/perswifting/PersistedHierarchies/README.md

 It turns out, in thinking through the following alternatives, the balancing is between storage overhead and flexibility.
 In particular, will there be many target objects shared as a proportion of the total object graph?
 This variation could later be abstracted to allow a choice of different encoding strategies.

-Alternative designs:
+##### Alternative designs for storage:

 1. Explicitly label target objects with an extra call at the time they are first saved - awkward but efficient if there is only a small number of targets.
 Easy to get wrong but the decode logic can catch that - when you decode something that expects to find a target and the target is missing, it will throw.
+However, that safety net only works for backrefs.
 2. As part of the `HierCodable` protocol, add a _referrers_ object to each.
 That manages the relationship but adds overhead in storage if we persist an optional reference to the _referrers_ each time..
 3. Use a _referrers_ approach in memory but anticipate only a small number of targets.
-Store a leading typecode that triggers decoding the next object as a target.
+Store a special typecode plus identifier that triggers decoding the next object as a target.
 (Formally, this is a Decorator pattern.)

-Decision - use 3. for now.
+Decision - use 3. as the least invasive.

+##### Design considerations for lookup keys:
+From a referrer viewpoint, lookup keys need to be available at the time it is encoded.
+They can be lazy and not generated before that point.
+In writing the alternatives below I had the insight that there doesn't need to be anything meaningful about these keys - they can be an arbitrary key generated when needed, because they are stored in both the target persistence and the referrer persistence.

+Alternatives being considered:

+1. Combine the type string with an ordinal number to provide a unique key.
+   - provides additional debugging info
+   - increases the oersistence storage size
+   - can use an ordinal number for that type alone, rather than a single global number
+2. Just use an ordinal number, not needing typing information.
+3. Store a completely arbitrary value - the object pointer.
+   - unlike 1. and 2.  it can be generated from the target instance without needing extra storage
+   - loses meaning after restore - has to be used in a lookup table still at that point whilst decoding
+   - note this may seem for non-objects, to be non-viable, but remember whilst we use HierCodable for structs and enums, the context of storing references is, by definition, **only to reference types**

+Decision - use 3 as simplest and least contentious

+#### Backward References - Implementation
+There are three things you need to take into account.
+These are done explicitly for performance reasons rather than having logic checking under the hood.
+(We could have an implementation which hid the 2nd and 3rd steps).

+1. `HierCodableRefTarget` is an extra protocol introducing the function `persistsReference` which you should use prior to encoding, eg: in an Init
+2. When you write an object you don't own, use `writeRef`
+3. On reading back such an object, use `readRef`
+4. To implement a target of a reference, you also have to implement `hasPersistentReference` from `HierCodableRefTarget`

+eg:

+    class Human : HierCodableRefTarget {
+      let name:String
+      let boss:Human?
+      init(name:String, boss:Human?=nil) {
+        self.name = name
+        self.boss = boss
+        boss?.usedByRef(from:self)
+      }

+      private static let typeCode = HierCodableFactories.Register(key:"H") {
+        (from) in
+        return try Human(name:from.read(),  boss:from.readRef() as?
+Human)
+      }

+      override func typeKey() -> String { return Human.typeCode }
+      override func encode(to:HierEncoder) {
+        to.write(name)
+        to.writeRef(boss)
+      }

+      //MARK HierCodableRefTarget
+      private var _hasPersistentReference = false
+      func persistsReference(from:HierCodable)
+      {
+        // ignores how many times called
+        _hasPersistentReference = true
+      }

+      func hasPersistentReference() -> Bool
+      {
+        return _hasPersistentReference
+      }
+    }

 #### Forward references

 This is not too far from the _forward references_ of a general graph - it needs to store the same information but uses it in a _cleanup pass_ after all objects are created.

 However, I don't need them for now so won't include in this version of the playground.
+Although, as I went through implementing the above ideas, I got very close.

+Now that both Swift and C++ have lambdas, can have a dictionary of those to resolve forward references rather than a more closely-coupled fixup pass (just a dictionary of lambdas to process with their keys).

+## More Design Considerations

+Other things that may influence how you think about or implement coding references, in no particular order.

+* Concurrency of use and decoding.
+Whilst in many cases you can safely assume decoding as an atomic activity for an object graph, say our object graph comes from a stream.
+If we start interacting with objects as they are decoded, especially in an editing environment, this may conflict with decoding later objects.
+This could be particularly awkward with forward references.
+* Saving again.
+For even a trivial document, the graph decoded into memory is likely to be saved again.
+This may impact some implementation details such as a shared dictionary - if it's keyed using something like an object address that will change on later decoding an object, does the dictionary get updated or discarded once you are finished decoding?

 ## JSON On Hold
 The JSON experiment was an attempt to reuse the existing JSON encoder/decoders.